top of page

 • Wear a long sleeve shirt, long pants, socks, and a hat when mosquitoes are biting or when going into mosquito-infested areas, such as wetlands or woods.

 • Use mosquito repellent.
 Read the label and carefully follow instructions.
-Take special care when using repellent on children.

-• Empty anything that holds standing water such as old tires, buckets, plastic covers, toys, bottles and cans.
-Recycle unused containers.
+• Mosquitoes breed in standing water.
+Empty anything that holds standing water such as old tires, buckets, plastic covers, toys, bottles and cans.

 • Change water in your birdbaths, fountains, wading pools and animal troughs at least twice week.